xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges25.md

 ### V8

-The V8 version shipped with ArangoDB was upgraded from 3.29.59 to 3.31.74.1.
+The V8 version shipped with AvocadoDB was upgraded from 3.29.59 to 3.31.74.1.
-This leads to additional ECMAScript 6 (ES6 or "harmony") features being enabled by default in ArangoDB's scripting environment.
+This leads to additional ECMAScript 6 (ES6 or "harmony") features being enabled by default in AvocadoDB's scripting environment.

 Apart from that, a change in the interpretation of command-line options by V8 may affect users.
-ArangoDB passes the value of the command-line option `--javascript.v8-options` to V8 and leaves interpretation of the contents to V8.
-For example, the ArangoDB option `--javascript.v8-options="--harmony"` could be used to tell V8 to enable its harmony features.
+AvocadoDB passes the value of the command-line option `--javascript.v8-options` to V8 and leaves interpretation of the contents to V8.
+For example, the AvocadoDB option `--javascript.v8-options="--harmony"` could be used to tell V8 to enable its harmony features.

-In ArangoDB 2.4, the following harmony options were made available by V8:
+In AvocadoDB 2.4, the following harmony options were made available by V8:

 * --harmony_scoping (enable harmony block scoping)
 * --harmony_modules (enable harmony modules (implies block scoping))